vatme/Kuwait/README.md

 1. Download the zip file of this sector file by clicking the Download Zip button on the right side.
 2. Extract the zip file anywhere on your computer.
-3. Open the extracted files and copy the DataFiles folder, OKAC.ese, and OKAC.sct files and replace the same files in your current Kuwait folder.
+3. Open the extracted files and copy the DataFiles folder, Kuwait.ese, and Kuwait.sct files and replace the same files in your current Kuwait folder.

 ##Support
 For support on sector files, contact the VATME Support Team at: http://support.vatme.net